kwasniew/hyperbook/manuscript/ch7.md

     />
     <label for="liveUpdate">Live Update</label>
 ```
 This checkbox reflects the `liveUpdate` status.
-Every time the checkbox changes it toggles the status.
+Every time the checkbox changes, it toggles the status.
 Label for the input field conveniently allows for clicking **Live Update** text to change the settings.

 Control your subscription based on the `liveUpdate` status.